 Now, let’s talk about minimizing fees.
 Always use a credit card that doesn’t charge foreign transaction fees.
 It’s a small detail, but it can add up over time.

-Safety is crucial when you’re traveling.
-Keep your money in a secure wallet, and don’t carry large amounts of cash.
-Pickpockets love tourists, so stay alert, especially in crowded areas.
+Safety matters when you’re traveling.
+Keep your money in a secure wallet, don’t carry large amounts of cash.
+Pickpockets love tourists.
+Stay alert, especially in crowded areas, where they work best.

-Another way to keep your money safe is to split it up.
-Don’t keep all your cash and cards in one place.
-If you lose one, you still have the other.
+Another way to keep your money safe?
+Split it up.
+Don’t stash all your cash and cards in the same place.
+Lose one, and you’ve still got the other.

 Simple, right?